 To say life has completely changed since 2014 would be a vast understatement.
-I was a 26 year-old coke head, an alcoholic, a thief, a liar, severely depressed, selfish, suicidal, an unavailable father to a son I've never met, and I had burned every bridge.
-I was lying in bed with a crippling hangover/headache from a 3-day bender - ready to kill myself.
+I was a 26 year-old coke head, an alcoholic, a thief, a liar, severely depressed, selfish, suicidal, and I had burned every bridge.
+I had been fired from 17 different jobs and spent most afternoons in bed - just waiting for the hangover to ease up a little, so I could go party again.

 September 29th, 2014